-SSL Certificates are tiny data files that have digitally signed encryption keys to an organization.
+SSL Certificates are tiny data files with digitally signed encryption keys to an organization.
 When installed on the server, it converts it from HTTP to a secure HTTPS platform.

-SSL (Secure Socket Layer): This is an internet security protocol that is encryption-based formulated to use TCP (Transmission Control Protocol) in offering a dependable end-to-end connectivity.
+SSL (Secure Socket Layer): This internet security protocol is encryption-based and formulated to use TCP (Transmission Control Protocol) to offer dependable end-to-end connectivity.
 SSL is a set of guidelines to manage the authenticated and encrypted data communication between the Client (The entity browsing the Internet) and the Server (Website).

-This blog will discuss secure connection/communication between Oracle Engagement Cloud and other third-party application via Oracle SOA.
+This blog will discuss secure connection/communication between Oracle Engagement Cloud and other third-party applications via Oracle SOA.

 SSL Certificate works in network layers.
 It rests between the Application Layer and the Transport layer and performs encryption-related activities:

 SSL renewal keeps encryption up to date, which makes everyone safer.
 SSL certificates have expiration dates hardcoded into them.
 When they expire, web browsers warn their users about the website.
 SSL certificates expire to keep connection encryption up to date with the latest encryption standards.

 User's/Admins get a notification about a certificate renewal if needed.
 Upon Oracle notification, if any external integration has old certificates, they should be replaced with new certificates as soon as Oracle installs the new one.

 The network team confirms-the certificates they place on the load balancer should NOT be imported into the client certificate store.
 These are for the Oracle Load Balancers only.
 The client should use the proper CA (Certificate-Authority) in their store.